rust-lang/log/rfcs/0000-structured-logging.md

 #### Implementors

-`ToValue` is implemented for fundamental primitive types from the standard library:
+`ToValue` is implemented for fundamental primitive types:

 ```rust
 impl<'v> ToValue for Value<'v> {